-Renewing our minds, living soberly, righteously, and godly, is going to require knowledge of God's Word... it requires study!
+Renewing our minds and living soberly, righteously, and godly is going to require knowledge of God's Word... it requires study!

 Have we studied to show ourselves approved, and can we rightly divide the word (2 Timothy 2:15)?

-Are we examining and testing ourselves to make sure we are keeping the faith (2 Corinthians 13:5)?
+Are we examining and testing ourselves to ensure we keep the faith (2 Corinthians 13:5)?

 This is what Christians do!

-Let's consider a few questions concerning immodesty and see if we align with God's word.
+Let's consider a few questions concerning immodesty and then see if we align with God's word.

 What does God expect of us concerning modesty/immodesty?